Table of Contents

 - Win back inactive and defecting customers.
 Win-back campaigns and subscriber reactivation communications remind customers of the value of doing business with you.
 You can also target inactive contacts via social channels.

-Before investigating or implementing technology, and before establishing any campaigns or even your lifecycle strategy, you need to understand how your audience — each individual customer — thinks, acts, and engages with your brand.
+Before investigating or implementing technology, and before establishing any campaigns or even your customer lifecycle strategy, you need to understand how your audience — each individual customer — thinks, acts, and engages with your brand.
 When a customer interacts with you, they aren’t consciously going to tell you, “I’m at stage X and want content Y at time Z.” They may not even know what stage they’re at or what content they need — they just want a seamless, magical, connected experience… and it’s your job to give it to them.

 Creating this kind of connected experience isn’t easy, or everyone would be doing it.
 It requires careful planning, a thorough understanding of the customer, and the right technology to enable scalable, personalized marketing.

-It’s only when you begin to map out, dissect, and better understand what your customer goes through that you can start to create a strategy — an experience — that truly aligns to each of those stages.
+It’s only when you begin to map out, dissect, and better understand what your customer goes through that you can start to create a strategy — an experience — that truly aligns with each of those stages.
 The goal of this entire process is to increase database size, purchase frequency, cart value, loyalty, and CLV (a.k.a. conversions, customer retention, and revenue) by creating an experience that’s worth returning for.
 In order to turn one-time buyers into loyal customers, the interactions and messages you provide have to remain consistent, relevant, timely, and personalized.
-To do this at scale, you virtually have to leverage automation technology to match content to lifecycle stage.
+To do this at scale, you virtually have to leverage marketing automation technology to match content to the lifecycle stage.

 You might notice that one key channel is the most effective in connecting with your customers at every stage — every touchpoint of the customer’s journey: email.
 With email at the core, you can deliver 1-to-1 interactions throughout the entire lifecycle and augment various touchpoints with other channels along the way.
 To start, though, email is the most reliable, dynamic, and easy-to-use channel.
 Permission-based emails, especially, give you uninterrupted access to an opted-in audience that wants to hear from you at every stage of the buying cycle.
 Holistic Email Marketing’s lifecycle marketing illustration depicts the flexibility of email quite nicely: